-Michael Ebeid AM, CEO and Managing Director, SBS
+Michael Ebeid AM, former CEO and Managing Director, SBS

 “Successful leaders lead by example.
 Being your whole self both in and out of work is important.
 I see a lot of leaders, particularly at a CEO level, who create a different persona in the workplace; however, employees know when you’re not being authentic and this can lead to distrust.”

 Chris Beer, Founder, CEO and Managing Director, George and Matilda Eyecare

 “I believe there are a few attributes: Be a great listener; Create a big ambition; Align everyone to the ambition; Execute relentlessly to the ambition; and Make the ambition simple.”